15 Best Leg Exercises and Workout for Muscle & Strength

 2. Raise the barbell and get away from the rack if you are doing with free weights.

-3. Bend your knees and lower yourself with your back straight and head up until your thighs are parallel to the ground.
+3. Bend your knees, lower your back straight, and head up until your thighs parallel the ground.

 4. Now raise yourself up using only the thigh power, keeping your back straight in a position with legs nearly locked out.